wudixiaotie/wudixiaotie.github.io/_posts/2016-04-11-production-environment-diagnose.md

 You may say "The erlang vm is suck!".
 No, the designer of the Beam knew there
  will be a situation like this.
 So they give the Beam a strategy when process do
- the normal gargage collection for some times, it will do a fullsweep GC.
+ the normal gargage collection for some times, it will do a **fullsweep GC**.

 What is fullsweep GC?
 Unlike the normal GC, the fullsweep GC dealloced the mbc.